kyanahenry/create-virtual-network/README.md

 </p>

 <h1>Create a Virtual Machine and Deploy a Web Server</h1>
-This tutorial outlines how to set up an Ubuntu Virtual Machine and install a Nextcloud server, then launching it via a public IP address.<br />
+This tutorial outlines how to set up an Ubuntu Virtual Machine and install a Nextcloud server, then launch it via a public IP address.<br />

 <h2>Environments and Technologies Used</h2>